 Dr. Samuel Mudd claimed not to recognize the two men who appeared at his home the morning of April 15, 1865.

-On their escape from Washington, John Wilkes Booth and David Herold arrived at Mudd’s home at 4:00 a.m. on April 15, 1865.
+Just six hours after shooting President Abraham Lincoln, John Wilkes Booth and David Herold arrived at the home of Dr. Samuel Mudd at 4:00 a.m. on April 15, 1865.
 Mudd used his medical kit to treat Booth’s broken leg and allowed the two men to sleep in his home.